This post may contain affiliate links. Read our disclaimer.

-- Pan fry the meatballs for 3-5 minutes, or until they're golden on all sides.
+- Pan fry the meatballs for 3-5 minutes over medium heat, or until they're golden on all sides.
 Then, place the entire skillet into the oven and bake the meatballs for 15-20 minutes, or until they're cooked through.

 - While the meatballs are baking, make the sauce: whisk soy sauce, syrup, vinegar, ginger, and cornstarch together and set aside.

-- Once the meatballs are cooked, remove them from the oven and place the skillet on the stove over medium-low heat.
-Add the minced garlic to the skillet and stir for 1-2 minutes, then pour the sauce into the skillet and use a spoon to stir until the meatballs are coated with sauce.
-The sauce should thicken and that's a good thing!
-If it seems too thick, add 1 tbsp water.
+- Once the meatballs are cooked, remove them from the oven and place the skillet on the stove over low heat.
+Add the minced garlic to the skillet and stir for 1-2 minutes.